Israel in the Eurovision Song Contest 2018: Audition 6

 The sixth audition was broadcast in two parts on 3 and 4 December 2017.
 Six of the eleven contestants advanced to the next phase following achieving at least 70% of the votes while one contestant who did not get enough votes to qualify was saved by jury members Static and Ben-El Tavori instead of the hosts following a temporary switch in the roles during the contestants' audition.

-Among the contestants was Joseph Guedj, a relative of Nadav Guedj who represented Israel in the Eurovision Song Contest 2015 where he placed ninth with the song "Golden Boy".
+Among the contestants was Joseph Guedj, a relative of Nadav Guedj who represented Israel in 2015.

 Audition 7

 The seventh audition was broadcast in two parts on 10 and 11 December 2017.
 Six of the eleven contestants advanced to the next phase following achieving at least 70% of the votes while one contestant who did not get enough votes to qualify was saved by the hosts.

 Among the contestants was Almog Kapach who previously took part in the Eurovision Song Contest 2016 and 2017 as a backing vocalist behind Hovi Star and IMRI and also participated in the previous edition of the competition as a member of the band Beatbox Element, finishing fourth.